-The Montserrat Rack Railway offers an extra night circulation next Tuesday, April 26, to facilitate the mobility of those attending the Vetlla de Santa Maria festivity.
+The Montserrat Rack Railway offers two extra routes on the night of April 26 – 27 to facilitate the mobility of those attending the Vetlla de Santa Maria festivity.

-It will circulate during special hours at night, making an extra journey up at 8:00 p.m. and one down at 12:30 a.m.
+It will operate during special night hours, making a extra uphill journey at 8:00 p.m. and a downhill journey at 12:30 a.m.

-On the occasion of the Vetlla de Santa Maria, next Tuesday, April 26, the Basilica of Montserrat will host, as usual, a special mass that will take place at 9:00 p.m.
+On the occasion of the Vetlla de Santa Maria, next wednesday, April 26, the Basilica of Montserrat will host, as usual, a special mass.
 It is a very special event for the faithful, since it is celebrated the day before the festivity of the Virgin of Montserrat.

 For this reason and to facilitate the access of the attendees, there will be a special night service of the Montserrat Rack Railway, both outward and return.
 The special time for going up to the Basilica of Montserrat will be at 8:00 p.m. and the special time for going down, at 12:30 a.m.
 Rack railway tickets can be purchased at the online store and also at the Monistrol – Vila station, from where this special Rack Railway circulation departs.